llSourcell/AI_for_Resumes/README.md

 - [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882)
 - [A Sensitivity Analysis of (and Practitioners' Guide to) Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1510.03820)

+## Credits

+Credits for this code go to [dennybritz](https://github.com/dennybritz/cnn-text-classification-tf) i've merely created a wrapper to get people started.